 - Accept that it is ok to fail!

 - Get help!
-Talk to people and the share the burden, even if it’s only an emotional one.
+Talk to people and share the burden, even if it’s only an emotional one.

 The second big talk of the day belonged to Ellen Gottesdiener and her keynote “Innovate and Invigorate Your Agile Discovery Practices”.
 According to Ellen, there can’t be a great product delivery without continuous discovery.
 Continuous cycles of collaboration, exploration, innovation, and evaluation can help build better products that fit the market and make customers happy.
 Ellen made it clear through her talk that above all transparency is needed in the way to explore true value and to recognize it.
 As value lies in the eye of the beholder, we have to ask ourselves who they are and what do they value.
 Value could mean something different for teams, customers and product partners.
 The keynote was also very interactive.
-During her talk, Ellen asked us to respond to questions from her keynote and the responds were instantly displayed in form of a diagram or word cloud on the big stage screens.
+During her talk, Ellen asked us to respond to questions from her keynote and the responses were instantly displayed in form of a diagram or word cloud on the big stage screens.
 Great keynote feature and very insightful.

 My key takeaways from Ellen’s talk: